xpandit/meetup_bot_channel_framework/CreateSlackChannel.md

 A popup will appear, so you can add the app name and the workspace
 ![create bot](screens/Channel/2.JPG)

-After creation go to OAuth & Permissions and add the redirect
+After creation go to OAuth & Permissions and add the redirect,  https://slack.botframework.com
 ![create bot](screens/Channel/3.JPG)

 In the Bot Users, click a new Bot User